 Months 12 to 24 After RTC

-About one year after my RTC I knew that returning to my previous professional role was out of the question.
+About one year after my RTC I thought I knew that returning to my previous professional role as an IT security consultant (or indeed any IT role) was completely unrealistic.
 However, I felt well enough to want to have more purpose in my life, so I became engaged in various volunteering roles - see link.
-I learned that the the voluntary work I did is formally recognised as a recovery approach by the name of vocational rehabilitation.
-When I undertook my volunteering path it wasn’t with any objective towards recovery, I simply did it because I wanted to have a vocational purpose.
+I learned that the the voluntary work I did is recognised as a recovery approach by the name of vocational rehabilitation.
+When I undertook my volunteering path it wasn’t with any objective towards getting back to work as I never dreamed it would be possible.
+I pursued volunteering simply because I wanted to have a vocational purpose.
 With hindsight, my path through various volunteering positions was a structured approach which I don’t think I could have improved upon if I was consciously deriving a path back to professional employment.
-However, at the time, I just did these things because I wanted to get more satisfaction from my life, it was very successful, returning to paid work was simply a by-product.
+However, at the time, I just did these things because I wanted to get more satisfaction from my life, it was very successful, eventually returning to paid work was simply a by-product.

 When I returned to professional work as an IT security consultant with the Metropolitan Police Service I kept a diary (see link) for the first week.
 The diary contains little about the work undertaken and technology matters, it is more about my feelings at that time.